PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/systemPatterns.md

 - User-friendly error messages via UI

 ### Persistence
+- Storage abstracted through `LocalStorageService` interface
-- Local storage with `shared_preferences` for simple data
+- Primary implementation via `SharedPreferencesStorageService` for simple data
 - More complex data structures may use SQLite or Hive
+- All storage operations follow the interface contract
+- Features depend on the abstraction, not concrete implementations

 ### Networking
 - HTTP requests via `dio` and `chopper`